manumerous/galliker.tech/_projects/lynx_ode.md

 sitemap: false
 ---

 A versatile and light weight like a lynx!
-This headers only C++ library containing Ordinary Differentail Equations (ODE) solvers that can be used to simulate dynamical systems.
+This headers only C++ library containing Ordinary Differential Equations (ODE) solvers that can be used to simulate dynamical systems.

 The following methods are currently included: